Welcome to the Third Generation of ALSPs: The Future of Legal Service Delivery

 - Technology-based Innovation: This focuses on having the right technology to enable digital transformation, thus presenting legal teams with ways to work more efficiently and consistently.
 Understanding that this is not a one-size-fits all approach and will highly depend on a client’s fluctuating needs is crucial.
 Examples of technology these ALSPs will often have at their disposal include modern cloud-based platforms, analytics, and new AI models.

 - Modern Process Innovation: This layer of competence is what sets third generation ALSPs apart as they operate through a future-thinking lens.
-Modern process innovation is about being able to not only make all legal data accessible but to then synthesise it into legal business intelligence over one secure platform.
+Modern process innovation is about being able to not only make all legal data accessible but to then synthesize it into legal business intelligence over one secure platform.
 Accessibility includes the creation of modern dashboards—based on KPIs that are important to each individual business—that are consumable by the legal team and business leaders.
 With the increasing pressure to serve the needs of the business and reduce costs, having a partner that empowers legal teams to re-envision the delivery of legal services is vital to long-term success.

 - Proactive Metrics: Third generation ALSPs will help legal teams track metrics that matter, understanding that this is not a “one-size-fits-all" concept.
 Integration and visibility via an intuitive dashboard with access to KPI catalogues is vital.
-Being able to customise metrics and track data points that can materialise as valuable business intelligence will truly transform legal’s role within the enterprise.
+Being able to customize metrics and track data points that can materialize as valuable business intelligence will truly transform legal’s role within the enterprise.
 The goal for ALSPs possessing such capabilities is finding ways for legal teams to use their data to get ahead of issues proactively versus responding reactively after an issue already surfaces.
 Take contracts as an example.
-Having a more granular view into what obligations exist in an organisation’s contracts or cost and valuation metrics will help legal get ahead of issues that could surface from regulatory constraints, renewals, budgeting concerns, or other events.
+Having a more granular view into what obligations exist in an organization’s contracts or cost and valuation metrics will help legal get ahead of issues that could surface from regulatory constraints, renewals, budgeting concerns, or other events.

 Sound familiar?
 All of the above illustrate a concept that continues to ring true across the legal industry: having the optimal mix of people, process, technology – and now legal business intelligence – is key to successful transformation.
 While successive generations have tackled each of these in turn, the latest involves all three with a particular focus on data and insights.
 When looking for a strategic partner, find a third generation ALSP that takes this holistic approach.
 They will offer best-in-class solutions unified in a cohesive and integrated architecture of people, process, and technology.
-These ALSPs realise that to address the challenges of today’s corporate legal department, technology-alone or people-alone solutions will be insufficient.
+These ALSPs realize that to address the challenges of today’s corporate legal department, technology-alone or people-alone solutions will be insufficient.

 A 2023 report by Thomson Reuters Institute found that the ALSP market has grown by 145 percent since 2015.
 According to the report, at the end of 2021 the ALSP market was valued at roughly $20.6 billion, the result of a 45 percent increase in two years.
-This is forecasted to keep trending upward as ALSPs focus on synthesising people, process, and technology to guide clients on their legal transformation journeys.
+This is forecasted to keep trending upward as ALSPs focus on synthesizing people, process, and technology to guide clients on their legal transformation journeys.
 When partnering with ALSPs to help get work done, consider the additional value a third generation ALSP can provide through the creation of actionable legal business intelligence.